For better or worse, for richer or poorer, in sickness and in health, ’til death do us part, blah blah blah …

 So what’s the secret to a happy marriage?

 Well, there isn’t one.
-It may sound morbid but it’s certainly realistic.
+It may sound depressing but it’s certainly realistic.
 Let me say it again, “there is no such thing as a completely happy marriage”, just as there is no such thing as a friendship without argument or a job without bad days.
 You have blissful happy moments, good moments and bloody awful moments but it’s the weak that get going and the strong that stick with it.
 It’s a partnership and you need to constantly work at it.

 It’s also important to talk to others if you are having a bad day or a bad patch.
 Sometimes it’s better to talk to girlfriends than to your partner if things are too heated.
 There are many counsellors out there that are fantastic to help you move forward in a happier direction.
 I know plenty of people who have seen counsellors with and without their partners and all of them have come out the other side in a much better place.
 You would be surprised how many people seek help, it’s completely normal and if it helps, then why not give it a go.
 It’s not expensive and let’s face it, your relationship is important, it’s worth it.